buergerservice-org/PersoPassGen/README.md

 ----------------------------

 is my PIN safe?
-	- you can use a cardreader with keypad or smartphone with activated PIN-input, then the plugin cant see the PIN.
+	- you can use a cardreader with keypad or smartphone with activated PIN-input, then the program cant see the PIN.

 what data of my Personalausweis is used for the key?
 	like you can see in the source used are this data